cpich3g/modelmeters/README.md

 This sample is designed to help Microsoft partners (and their customers) understand how they can:

 - **Use GitHub and GitHub Copilot** to rapidly build a simple AI agent for data processing
-- **Combine GitHub Actions with Azure AI Foundry** to automate repeatable tasks at scale
+- **Combine GitHub Actions with Microsoft Foundry** to automate repeatable tasks at scale
 - **Use LLMs to enrich frequently updated structured data**, such as price lists, inventory, or sales data
 - **Incorporate the use of Model Context Protocol (MCP)** within their solutions for enhanced AI capabilities
 - **Build cost-effective monitoring solutions** for tracking Azure service pricing changes